Welcome to Art for Youth London, the annual art exhibition raising funds for national youth charity, UK Youth

 Main Committee – Guy Allen, Arabella Atlee, Sandra Bates, Arabella Brooke, Charlie Brooks, Alex Campbell-Harris, Sam Fairbairn, Caroline Hanson, Philippa Hogan-Hern, Jen MacDonald, Aran Matharu, Caitlin Mavroleon, Nick Melluish, Kiersty Newman, Karen Protopapa, Flora Stobart, Cecily Wynne, Anthony Yannaghas, Emily Younger

-Young Committee – Chloe Dunn, Hector Elliott, Maddie Fairbairn, Hamish Gordon, Susannah Kidd, Ed Rowe, Georgie Westgate, Emily Wilford
+Young Committee – Chloe Dunn, Hector Elliott, Maddie Fairbairn, Hamish Gordon, Susannah Kidd, Meredith Webber, Georgie Westgate, Emily Wilford

 Honorary Committee Members – Sam Melluish MBE, Reggie Davies, Charlotte Hill, Norma Martin, Christopher Melluish, Meg, Lady Thomas, Elisabeth Rutherford, Caroline Wentzel